Nikhil741-glitch/Nikhil741-glitch/MySelf.md

-- 👋 Hi, I’m @Nikhil741-glitch
+- 👋 Hi, I’m Nikhil Verma (@Nikhil741-glitch) I'm Student of 3rd year Btech(CSE)
 -  👀 I’m interested in Android Development
 - 🌱 I’m currently learning Flutter and Kotlin
 - 💞️ I’m looking to collaborate on Android project
 - 📫 How to reach me nv24805@gmail.com or 8191034151